Oreo maker Mondelez hit with $366 million antitrust fine by EU

 "Many of these incidents were related to business dealings with brokers, which are typically conducted via sporadic and often one-off sales, and a limited number of small-scale distributors developing new business in EU markets in which Mondelez is not present or doesn't market the respective product," it added in a statement.

-The giant had put aside 300 million euros for the fine last year.
+The giant last year put aside 300 million euros in anticipation of the fine.

 "No further measures to finance the fine will be necessary," it said.